freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 980.1

-That actually looks pretty clean.
 Why don't you echo the variable now below that.
 This is finicky stuff, so you want to make sure it hasn't broken.

 #### HINTS